 The Wizard of Oz vs. Wicked: Two Different Takes on the Land of Oz

 Two of the most spectacular productions in London both take their inspiration from the land of Oz that L. Frank Baum created in his classic children’s novel, The Wonderful Wizard of Oz.
-Whilst the heart-warming stage version of The Wizard of Oz stays true to the book’s vision of a magical land filled with loveable characters, Wicked provides an intriguing counterpoint in that its heroine is the supposedly Wicked Witch of the West from the original book and musical.
+Whilst the heart-warming stage version of The Wizard of Oz stays true to the book’s vision of a magical land filled with lovable characters, Wicked provides an intriguing counterpoint in that its heroine is the supposedly Wicked Witch of the West from the original book and musical.